What Is EPM And How Are We Supported?

 As the years have gone on, moving into an office and expanding our ministries have involved greater financial needs.
 However, only twice in our history have we faced what I’d call serious financial challenges.
 The spring of 2001 was one of those times.
 We decreased the outflow and God graciously increased the inflow.
 Believing that these cuts were good stewardship, we’ve kept them in place.

 EPM is active in many ministries, and serves as a resource for everything from people with questions about eternity, heaven, missions or famine relief, to students wanting to make a prolife speech or pray for persecuted Christians or go to the mission field.
 Most of these contacts are spurred on by my twenty-seven books and our newsletter.

-I am the only full-time employee of EPM.
-All other staff work part time.
 As our financial reports testify (you’re welcome to one), the salaries we pay aren’t high.
-With every new book, newsletter, speaking opportunity, phone call, email and visit to our website (which has had over 800,000 visits from all over the world), EPM continues to expand.
-Our newsletter is now received at no cost by over 18,000 people representing every state and many countries.
+With every new book, magazine, speaking opportunity, phone call, email and visit to our website (which has had over 800,000 visits from all over the world), EPM continues to expand.
+Our magazine is now received at no cost by over 18,000 people representing every state and many countries.
 We find ourselves in contact with more and more people each month.
 We’re joyfully laboring to keep up.

 One of our reasons for existing is to help fund worthy organizations.
 We call to people’s attention some of God’s most strategic kingdom efforts.
 100% of all contributions sent to EPM and designated to special ministries go there.